adrianromano/adrianromano.github.io/_pages/about.md

 Outside of my technical "nerdy" life, I also have other hobbies that I often do in my leisure time such as playing fingerstyle guitar, pick-up basketball, snowboarding and video games (Currently plays *God of War* on PS4 and *Legend of Zelda: Breath of the Wild* on Nintendo Switch ;) )

-My life journey does not just ends here though!
+My life journey does not end here though!
 I also have some future plans and goals that includes:

 - Obtain a Master Degree in Data Science and/or MBA
 - Broaden my knowledge of Deep Learning and Artificial Intelligence